 Tahsin was born to the famous Omer Fakhir, a venerated musician for the Yezidis of Sinjar.
-Eight-year-old Tahsin watched his father sing with awe, and worried that his voice would never be so revered.
-He remembers how once his father asked him to sing and then slapped him across the cheek for not trying hard enough.
-His brother still teases him about it—the one who wasn’t captured by ISIS and has yet to be found.
+An eight-year-old Tahsin watched his father sing with awe, but secretly he worried that his voice would never be so revered.

 He now teaches his youngest son how to sing in their traditional dengbej style.
 He feels it keeps the memory of his father, and the legacy of that famed voice, alive.
 And in their home, Tahsin’s saz—a Syrian-style saz as opposed to his father’s Kurmanji—rests near his AK-47.